helikulomaa/helikulomaa/README.md

 ### Hi there 👋

 My name is Heli Kulomaa and I am a Finnish Information technology student.
-I study software development in Careeria vocational education school and development of digital services in Haaga-Helia university of applied sciences.
-My main focus and and interest are in front-end development and UI/UX design.
+I have studied software development in Careeria vocational education school and currently studying sofware development and development of digital services in Haaga-Helia university of applied sciences.

 I am a career changer and I have a Master's degree in education.
-Currently I work as an education planner in a university of applied science, but I am open to entry level job opportunities in IT.
-You can reach me via email (firstname.lastname@gmail.com)
+Currently I work in a university of applied science where I'm working around online learning and digipedagogical solutions.